 20s: Autopilot / 30s: More Enjoyment and Focus on “Me Time”

 During my 20s a lot of my commitment to the gym was based on autopilot more than anything.
 It was part of my daily routine, it made me happy and I knew it was important for my health.
-Now, I find myself thinking a lot more about the pure enjoyment I get from regularly incorporating exercise into my life.
+Comparing fitness in my 20s vs fitness in my 30s, I find myself thinking a lot more about the pure enjoyment I get from regularly incorporating exercise into my life.
 The ability to work out is not something I take for granted.
 I know I’m incredibly fortunate to be able to move my body every day.
 Also, as a mom who stays home with her two boys, my gym time is often the only 45 minutes I have to myself during the day and that is something incredibly important to me.
 It gives me a moment to take a break from mom life and focus on myself which rejuvenates me and gives me energy for the rest of my day.

 Also, when it comes to the enjoyment aspect of my workout, I’ve found something I love and this is something I hope everyone has or finds this year because I think it’s so important when it comes to establishing a long-term fitness routine.
 It’s a million times easier to motivate yourself to work out when you genuinely enjoy your workout!
 We don’t have to kill ourselves in the gym for our bodies to experience the incredible benefits of exercise and finding a form of fitness you enjoy is so incredibly important.